jakubmie/jakubmie.github.io/contactjoin.md

 -- After the interview, Jakub will talk with everyone you spoke with.
 He will then reach out with an offer or encourage you to keep looking.

 Successful applicants will have:
-<br>* BS or BA in a biological, computational, or statistics-related field
+<br>* BS or BA in a biological, computational, or statistics-related field.
-<br>* Experience with at least one of the following programming languages: R, Python, C++, Javascript
+<br>* Experience with at least one of the following programming languages: R, Python, C++, Javascript.
-<br>* Strong interest in applying to the NSF Graduate Research Fellowships Program (GRFP)
+<br>* Strong interest in applying to the NSF Graduate Research Fellowships Program (GRFP).
-<br>* Some level of undergraduate research experience is preferred
+<br>* Some level of undergraduate research experience is preferred.

 </div>
       </p></div>